Skip to main content

 Does magnesium really help leg cramps?

-Yes, magnesium deficiency is one of the most consistent risk factors for muscle cramping in endurance athletes.
-Supplementing 300 to 400 mg of elemental magnesium daily, ideally as part of a broader electrolyte protocol, reduces cramping frequency, especially nocturnal calf cramps after long training days.
+Yes.
+Magnesium deficiency is one of the most consistent risk factors for muscle cramping in endurance athletes.
+Supplementing 300 to 400 mg of elemental magnesium daily, ideally as glycinate or malate rather than oxide, reduces cramping frequency, especially nocturnal calf cramps after long training days.

 Why do my legs cramp more in summer heat?

-Heat increases sweat rate, which accelerates electrolyte loss.
-At the same time, thermoregulatory demand diverts blood flow away from working muscles, which speeds neuromuscular fatigue.
-Both cramping mechanisms are amplified simultaneously in hot conditions, making summer the highest-risk period for endurance athletes.
+Heat increases sweat rate (more electrolyte loss), raises core temperature (faster neuromuscular fatigue), and diverts blood flow away from working muscles.
+Both cramping mechanisms are amplified simultaneously in hot conditions, making summer the highest-risk period for endurance athletes in the US.

 The Bottom Line